xmilex-git/cubrid-manual/en/csql.rst

 In addition to SQL statements, CSQL Interpreter provides special commands allowing you to control the Interpreter.
 These commands are called session commands.
 All the session commands must start with a semicolon (;).

 Enter the **;help** command to display a list of the session commands available in the CSQL Interpreter.
-Note that only the uppercase letters of each session command are required to make the CSQL Interpreter to recognize it.
+You don't need to type the full session command; the CSQL Interpreter recognizes commands as long as you input the minimum number of characters needed to uniquely identify the command from others.
 Session commands are not case-sensitive.

 "Query buffer" is a buffer to store the query before running it.
 If you run CSQL as giving the **\-\-no-single-line** option, the query string is kept on the buffer until running **;xr** command.